Decoherence and Probability: Probability and Classicality

-The requirement for this particular approach to the semi-classical limit can be most clearly articulated in the context of the contrasting treatment we will adopt towards the $O(\hbar)$ quantities in the theory and the Wigner function.
-Not only is the semi-classical limit of the Wigner function not always well-behaved but for various important classless of quantum states, in particular coherent states, we find that as $\hbar\rightarrow 0$, the Wigner function approximates a $\delta$-function \citep{Berry:1977,curtright:2013,marino:2021}.
-In such circumstances, consistently applying a `counterfactual' account of the semi-classical limit, where we consider a physical world in which physical dynamics is constituted by the limit $\hbar\rightarrow 0$ behaviour, would seem to allow us only to recover the deterministic subset of classical possibility space models.
+The requirement for the factual approach to the semi-classical limit can be explained most clearly in the context of the contrasting treatment we will adopt towards the $O(\hbar)$ quantities in the theory and the Wigner function.
+The semi-classical limit of the Wigner function is not always well-behaved \citep{Berry:1977}.
+Furthermore, for various important classes of quantum states, in particular coherent states, we find that as $\hbar\rightarrow 0$, the Wigner function approximates a $\delta$-function \citep{Berry:1977,curtright:2013,marino:2021}.
+In such circumstances, applying a `counterfactual' account of the semi-classical limit, where we consider a physical world in which physical dynamics is constituted by the limit $\hbar\rightarrow 0$ behaviour, allows us only to recover the deterministic subset of classical possibility space models since, for consistency, the interpretation requires us to \textit{both} neglect the $O(\hbar)$ terms and work in the limit the probability density is focused on a single point.

-By contrast, on the factual approach, there is no contradiction in `zooming out' such that terms $O(\hbar)$ are neglected and yet retaining non-trivial spread on the Wigner function even for coherent states.
-Ultimately, this is to focus on behaviour that, in Butterfield's terms, emerges `on the way to the limit', in the sense that so long as the scale of the measurement probe is appropriately represented by error bounds and units so that $\hbar$ is far enough on the way to the limit, then one is justified in ignoring the $O(\hbar)$ terms precisely because they will be smaller than what is detectable at that scale.\footnote{Thanks to Ben Feintzeig for helpful discussion on this point} This is precisely the intuition one has in considering Figure \ref{habib} and the role of the box of area $4\hbar$.
+By contrast, on the factual approach, since we have different interpretational resources, we can consistently `zoom out' such that terms $O(\hbar)$ are neglected and yet retain non-trivial spread on the Wigner function, even for coherent states.
+Ultimately, this is to focus on behaviour that, in Butterfield's terms, emerges `on the way to the limit', in the sense that so long as the scale (determined by the error bounds and units set by a measurement procedure) is far enough on the way to the limiting case (in which microscopic details can be neglected entirely), then one is justified in ignoring the $O(\hbar)$ terms precisely because they will be smaller than what is detectable at that scale.
+This is precisely the intuition one has in considering Figure \ref{habib} and the role of the box of area $4\hbar$.